AudioBible/KJV/README.md

 ![closed-minded-open-minded](images/closed-minded-open-minded.png)

+# IT IS EASIER TO FOOL PEOPLE, THAN TO CONVINCE THEM THEY HAVE BEEN FOOLED!

 ###### One thing if for sure, this has taught me how to put my ego to the side.

 ###### What I know is that I don't know anything, so I keep looking for the truth/answers and realize how little I actually know, but the more I keep looking for the truth the more I know that I have a chance to be saved!